teracloud-streams/samples/Examples-for-beginners/035_c++_primitive_operator_at_work/README.md

 The new C++ primitive operator included in this sample defines a C++ primitive operator model file that you can explore to learn how the different fields in that file are configured.
 Then, the code generation template header and implementation files (*_h.cgt and *_cpp.cgt) can be browsed to learn about the primitive operator logic.

-**The easiest way to build this sample is execute a `make` in the top-level sample directory.
-It will build both the C++ code and the SPL code.**

 For more information about how to compile, execute and view the output of a sample application, see the [Build, Run, View Guide](../../BuildRunView.md)

 ## Code